Skip to main content

 The payment pack is generated directly from the batch and contains exactly the redemptions in that batch.
 It is available for download as a zip from both the draft and confirmed batch.

-Currently, a separate "all redemptions" report is run and filtered by confirmation date to capture the right payments.
+Previously, a separate "all redemptions" report was run and filtered by confirmation date to capture the right payments.
 With this release, the payment file will be part of the batch itself - available for review in draft before confirmation.
+The "all redemptions" report serves a different purpose, as a history of redemptions.

 Once downloaded, Fund admins will still convert the file to their bank's required format before making payment.